PatrickSVM/Traxsource2Youtube/README.md

 This repo contains tools to scrape the latest Top-10 Charts from [Traxsource](https://www.traxsource.com) and transfer them into a Youtube playlist.

+The scripts currently cover the following genres:
+- Afro / Latin / Brazilian
+- Deep House
+- House
+- Leftfield
+- Lounge / Chillout
+- Minimal / Deeptech
+- Nu Disco / Indie Dance

 ## Usage

 The Youtube API has a quota of 10,000 units per day.
 As this fills up quite fast (at least with the current implementation), the scripts currently only enable creating the latest top-10 playlists of different genres.
+Given this limitation, around five playlists can be updated daily.

 ### GCP prerequisites
 1. To use the Youtube API, it is necessary to have a Google Cloud Account (which must be linked to the Youtube account you want to use to create the playlists)